kevin931/poetic/README.md

 This initiative is originally part of the Robert Mayer Undergraduate Research Fellowship but now an independent, open-source project.

 #### Why should you care?
 - Are you ever in awe that a random phrase seems so **sexily poetic**?
-- Do you ever wonder whether your love letter is up to the standards of famous poets or are compliments you get merely compliments?
+- Have you ever looked for a poetry prediction tool or a toolchain to work in digital humaninities?
-- Can you imagine a software that helps define poetry in the digital age?
+- Would you like to explore the possibilities of letting machine learning models to help define poetry in the digital age?

 Look no further.
 You have found poetic.